vishwasnavadak/resume/src/Resume.md

 ## Other Activities

-- An active contributor to Google Maps as Local Guide.
 - An Open Source Enthusiast.
 - I occasionally write on my blog about new technologies, coding, how-tos, travel etc.
 - Gave a talk on Terminal based Chat Application-Goof Talk and benefits of Go Language at “Nitte Open Source Conference 2016”, an international conference conducted by Red Hat and NMAMIT.